 Surgical staplers are commonly used during laparoscopic operations to simultaneously cut organs and staple the resulting organ wound closed.
 The Kerecis Omega3 fish-skin product can strengthen the staple line and reduce the possibility of leakage.
 The Kerecis Omega3 material recruits the body’s cells from the tissue surrounding the organ cut.
 These cells are incorporated into the fish skin, which is ultimately converted into functional, living tissue.
 Studies have shown that cells and stem cells proliferate faster in this structure than in mammalian-sourced materials such pericardium tissue.

-”With diabetes and obesity so common today, improved surgical technologies are needed to cope with more stress and tissue mass,” said Fertram Sigurjonsson, CEO, president and chairman of Kerecis Limited.
+”With diabetes and obesity so common today, improved surgical technologies are needed to cope with more stress and tissue mass,” said Fertram Sigurjonsson, founder and CEO of Kerecis.
 “Our technology can help improve outcomes by reducing the possibility of leakage from surgical wounds.
 The FDA approval represents an important milestone for us, as we now have two approved products in the world’s largest market for surgical products.”